kneron/document_center/docs/manual_720.md

 # your_score is the score threshold you set for the detection box
 ```

-**Step 4:** After step 3, the drawing result will be saved in the subfolders of `/data1/emulator`, with the format `imgname_thresh_xxx.png`, `xxx` means the threshold for the box score, which means only the boxes with score higher than this threshold will be drawn in this image.
+**Step 4:** After step 3, the drawing result will be saved in the subfolders of `/data1/emulator`, with the format `imgname_thresh_xxx.png`, `xxx` means the threshold for the box score, which means only the boxes with the score higher than this threshold will be drawn in this image.

 ### 3.7 Other utilities